lervag/vimtex/DOCUMENTATION.md

 - If the user has a valid vim version
 - If the user selected a valid compiler
-- If their might be any plugin-clashe.
+- If their might be any plugin-clashes.
 - If the user has the needed dependencies for their PDF-Viewer

 ## unite/sources